ncatlab/nlab-content/pages/19.md

 +-- {: .un_remark}
 ###### Conceptual unification ####

 A major driving force behind the development of category theory is its ability to abstract and unify concepts.
 General statements about categories apply to each specific [[concrete category]] of mathematical structures.
-The general notion of [[universal construction]]s in categories, such as [[representable functor]]s, [[adjoint functor]]s  and [[limit]]s, turns out to prevail throughout mathematics and manifest itself in myriads of special examples.
+The general notion of [[universal constructions]] in categories, such as [[representable functors]], [[adjoint functors]]  and [[limits]], turns out to prevail throughout mathematics and manifest itself in myriads of special examples.

 =--